san antonio DEL tequendama

-HOTEL del SALTO
+HOTEL DEL SALTO

 (Tequendama Falls Museum)(The Mansion of Tequendama Falls)